cyb3rplis/discord-bot-go/README.md

 INFO: Setting ${APP_PATH} is optional.
 If not set, it will default to the current directory.

 Place all your sound files in MP3 format in `${APP_PATH}/data/sounds`.
-They should all be within subfolders, which act as categories for the sound bot.
+They all have to be within subdirectories, which act as categories for the sound bot.

 ```
 $ ls -lR ${APP_PATH}/data/sounds